lfost42/Data-Generator/README.md

 2. Initialize and merge submodules.

-In aline-user-microservice and aline-underwriter-microservice run:
+CD into the `aline-user-microservice` and `aline-underwriter-microservice` folders and run:

 `git submodule deinit -f .`